Admissions

 Finalizing Enrollment

-Once the applicant has paid their reservation deposit and received their I20 they must complete the items listed on their Deposited Student Checklist.
+Once the applicant has paid their reservation deposit and received their Form I-20 they must complete the items listed on their Deposited Student Checklist.
 If the applicant has not made substantial progress completing the checklist items or had not had frequent communications with the Admissions Office by August 1, their application may be withdrawn, and their reservation deposit will not be refunded.

 Final Secondary School Transcript